 We can not say it enough: clean up.

-Of course we feel barista training is very important however general staff training such as customer service and h&s training is also needed.
+Of course we feel barista training is very important however general staff training such as customer service and health and safety training is also needed.

 A barista training program could be three or four days of training, two days of training with a trainer and two days practical training where staff practice serving customers.